Frequently Asked Questions

 No. Membership in the AMA is not required to apply, although members pay less.

 Why should I apply for my coverage through AMA Insurance?

 Since 1988, AMA Insurance has been offering high-quality, coverage designed to meet the unique needs of physicians nationwide.
 We can take advantage of the buying power available to large groups to secure specially negotiated rates and physician-focused coverage you won’t find anywhere else.
 In addition, this coverage has provided physician-exclusive rate reductions since 2006, helping keep the cost economical, even for significant amounts of coverage.
 AMA-sponsored disability insurance has been protecting physicians for five decades with solid, dependable, coverage.

 How much coverage can I apply for?

 Resident physicians under age 40 can apply for up to $5,000 in monthly benefits regardless of their current salary, debt, or other insurance.

 What does "waiting period" mean?

 The waiting period is defined as the period of time from the start of total disability during which no benefits are payable.
-The Resident Plan comes with a relatively short waiting period of only 90 days, helping to conserve your personal savings and other financial assets.
+The Resident Coverage comes with a relatively short waiting period of only 90 days, helping to conserve your personal savings and other financial assets.
 The waiting period is only satisfied if you are not working in any occupation.